-Here, we show for the first time, that the patterns in the epigenetic signals associated with active enhancers identified using a transfection-based assay (STARR-seq) can be utilized to predict the activity of enhancers in a transduction-based assay (FIREWACh).
+Here, we show for the first time that the patterns in the epigenetic signals associated with active enhancers identified using a transfection-based assay (STARR-seq) can be utilized to predict the activity of enhancers in transgenic enhancer assay and transduction-based assay (FIREWACh).
+In E11.5 transgenic mice, randomly selected histone acetylation regions were tested to reach conclusive results on whether the regions are in vivo enhancers in E11.5 mice.
 During the FIREWACh assay, random nucleosome-free regions in mESC were captured and assayed for regulatory activity of the GFP gene by utilizing a lentiviral plasmid vector and inserted (or transduced) these vectors into the chromosome in mESC cells.
-As the FIREWACh assay tests the regulatory activity of enhancers after transduction, we assume that these regions were tested in their native chromatin environment and transduction-based assays form a more stringent test for regulatory activity.
-However, due to the shorter length of the tested region (< 300 bp) and the single core promoter used in the FIREWACh assay, we think that the accuracy of the statistical models in Figure 4 is underestimated.
+As the transgenic enhancer assays are performed in different mouse tissues in vivo, those genomic regions were tested in their native chromatin environment, forming a stringent test for regulatory activity.
+In mouse FIREWACh, due to the shorter length of the tested region (< 300 bp) and the single core promoter used in the FIREWACh assay, we think that the accuracy of the statistical models in Figure 4 is underestimated.